dabamos/openadms-node/README.md

 OpenADMS is an open source automatic deformation monitoring system for geodetical and geotechnical observations.
-The software is written in Python 3 and should run on Python 3.5 upwards.
-So far, it has been tested with CPython 3.5/3.6 on:
+The software is written in Python 3 and has been tested on:

 * Windows 7 (x86, x86-64)
 * FreeBSD 11 (x86-64, ARMv7)